onlyashu2003/CipherByte-Technoligies/README.md

 ### Summary
 This Java console application simulates a user management system and an MCQ test with a timer and auto-submit functionality.
 It covers basic functionalities such as login, profile and password updates, MCQ handling, and session management.
 This code provides a foundational structure that can be expanded and integrated into a more complex system with a graphical user interface and persistent data storage.

+# 3. Banky-CBTCIP
+BankY: Basic Banking System Simulation BankY is a Java-based simulation of a basic banking system, developed during my internship with CipherByte Technologies.
+This project provides a practical implementation of fundamental banking functionalities, including account management and transactions, and serves as an excellent example of object-oriented programming and file-based data persistence.

+Features Account Management: Create new accounts, view account details, and manage account information.
+Transactions: Perform deposits, withdrawals, and fund transfers between accounts.
+Persistent Storage: Utilizes Java serialization for saving and loading account data.
+Technologies Used Java: Core language for implementing the banking system.
+Serialization: For persistent data storage in files.
+How to Run Clone the Repository: bash Copy code git clone https://github.com/yourusername/BankY.git Compile the Code: bash Copy code javac BankY.java Run the Program: bash Copy code java BankY Getting Started Ensure Java is installed on your system.
+Compile and run the program as described above.
+Interact with the system through the command-line interface to manage bank accounts and perform transactions.